Jacobo-DM/Forge/README.md

 The Forge is guided by the Covenant of the Flower Road and kept alive through the Bellows: breath, attention, story, and communal ignition.

+## Modules

+The Forge contains small commons seed packets.

+Each module documents a tool, practice, or prototype from the Flower Road ecosystem.

+Modules are shared early and evolve in public.